kflagg/kflagg.github.io/_posts/2024-04-02-logicalinquiry.md

 I flattened an extract and sorted, keeping data from the same chunks together, and keeping related chunks next to each other.
-My eyes immediately saw a very clear pattern and simple pattern.
+My eyes immediately saw a very clear and simple pattern.
 I coded an indicator for that pattern and found that it would filter out over 90% of the irrelevant data.
 I reported what I had found, an engineer spent less than a day implementing a filter based on this pattern, and the problem was considered as good as solved.
 No predictive model necessary, and I was lauded as a hero.

 I actuality, I had simply gotten lucky that there was an easy solution.
 My contribution was starting from the beginning: asking "What do we actually know about the data?"
-And because the answer was "very little", I looked at some data.
+And because the answer was "very little" I looked at some data.